samthiriot/plot-evolutionary-algo/README.md

 The input data format is a simple [CSV](https://fr.wikipedia.org/wiki/Comma-separated_values) file.
-At start, the application will list the files having extension `.csv` available both inside the current directory and inside the directory of the application.
+At start, the application will list the files having extension `.csv` available both inside the current directory and inside the directory of the application, then will automatically select the most recent file.
-It will select the file which was produced last.
+As shown in the file [launch.R](./launch.R), you also can force the file to use with an option.
 The filename and date are displayed for verification in the app.

 The first column is expected to contain the current generation or iteration.